Blog Posts in September 2007

 - Create a static DHCP mapping (for example, by configuring a host DHCP pool on the router) and release/renew IP address on the server

-The last week's creative challenge was obviously too easy; a number of readers quickly realized that the CEF accounting can do what we need (and I have to admit I've completely missed it).
+The "How could we figure out if any traffic uses the default route" challenge was obviously too easy; a number of readers quickly realized that the CEF accounting can do what we need (and I have to admit I've completely missed it).

 However, when I started to explore the various CEF accounting features, it turned out the whole thing is not as simple as it looks.
 To start with, the ip cef accounting global configuration command configures three completely unrelated accounting features: per-prefix accounting (that we need), traffic matrix accounting (configured with the non-recursive keyword) and prefix-length accounting.